Plotting a map to the future – our new Local Development and Land Use Plan

 On this page…

-The new Local Development Plan will plot a course to help get us there by mapping out where things should and shouldn’t happen in the National Park in terms of both development and how land is used.
+The new Local Development and Land Use Plan will plot a course to help get us there by mapping out where things should and shouldn’t happen in the National Park in terms of both development and how land is used.

-The new Local Development Plan will steer what new development is needed – such as new homes, land for businesses or tourist accommodation – as well as highlighting places of value that should be protected.
+The new Local Development and Land Use Plan will steer what new development is needed – such as new homes, land for businesses or tourist accommodation – as well as highlighting places of value that should be protected.

-For the first time, the new Local Development Plan will also set out to influence how land is used and valued, to strengthen our collective work to tackle the climate and nature crises.
+For the first time, the new Local Development and Land Use Plan will also set out to influence how land is used and valued, to strengthen our collective work to tackle the climate and nature crises.

 On the 10th of November 2025, the full Evidence Report was approved by the National Park Authority.
 Following Board approval, we submitted our Evidence Report to the Scottish Government on the 18th of December 2025 and formally requested that they undertake a Gatecheck review.
 This is an independent assessment of whether we have sufficient information to prepare the plan.
 This marks a key milestone in the Development Plan making process.
 Whilst the Gatecheck process is underway we cannot begin any formal preparation of the new plan and must wait until the Gatecheck assessment has been successfully completed.